slevinas/React-Split-Bill/README.md

-# Getting Started with Create React App
+# Eat-n-Split

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was base on the following Udemy Course [The Ultimate React Course 2024](https://www.udemy.com/course/the-ultimate-react-course).

 ## Available Scripts